Extradited suspect pleads not guilty in border agent slaying

-TUCSON, Ariz. — A Mexican man extradited to the U.S. this week has pleaded not guilty to charges in the slaying of a Border Patrol agent in Arizona eight years ago.
+PHOENIX — A man extradited to the U.S. from Mexico this week has pleaded not guilty to charges of pulling the trigger in the slaying of a Border Patrol agent in Arizona eight years ago.

 Court records show Heraclio Osorio-Arellanes entered his plea during a Wednesday afternoon arraignment in U.S. District Court in Tucson.
 Trial was set for Sept.
 11.

-Osorio-Arellanes had awaited extradition since his arrest by Mexican authorities on April 12, 2017.
+Osorio-Arellanes was arrested by Mexican authorities on April 12, 2017, and faces charges including first-degree murder.

-He was among seven people charged in the death of Border Patrol Agent Brian Terry, who was killed Dec.
-14, 2010 when he and other agents encountered a gang preying on smugglers north of Nogales, Arizona.
+He was among seven people charged in the 2010 slaying of 40-year-old Border Patrol Agent Brian Terry north of Nogales, Arizona.

+Terry’s killing publicly revealed the “Fast and Furious” operation, in which U.S. federal agents allowed criminals to buy firearms with the intention of tracking them to criminal organizations.
+But the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives lost track of most of the guns, including two that were found at scene of Terry’s death.

+The operation set off a political backlash against the Obama administration and prompted the agent’s family to sue.

+Terry was part of a four-man team in an elite Border Patrol unit staking out the southern Arizona desert on a mission to find “rip-off” crew members who rob drug smugglers.
+They encountered a group and identified themselves as police in trying to arrest them.

+The men refused to stop, prompting an agent to fire bean bags at them.
+They responded by firing from AK-47-type assault rifles.
+Terry was struck in the back and died shortly afterward.

-Three of six other defendants charged in the case have pleaded guilty and two were convicted following a jury trial.
-Another defendant has not yet been tried.
+Three of six other defendants charged in the agent’s killing have pleaded guilty, and two were convicted following a jury trial.
+The last of the seven, Jesus Rosario Favela-Astorga, was arrested in October and has not yet been tried.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.